|

 | void | srn_fiber_yield (void) |

-| Yield cooperatively: re-enqueue the running fiber and run the next ready one. | |
+| Yield cooperatively, re-enqueue the running fiber and run the next ready one. | |

 | void | srn_fiber_suspend (srn_fiber_park_fn commit, void *arg) |